A plan to tailor rates for farm use of fertilizers continues to dig in roots in the Florida Senate.

 He also pushed back on any notion Florida farmers would knowingly adopt agriculture strategies that damage the environment.

-In many ways, the bill highlights the odd tension between agriculture and the environment, with conservative activists acknowledging farmland is preferable to urban sprawl while still raising fears about pollution discharge.
+In many ways, the bill highlights the odd tension between agriculture and the environment, with conservation activists acknowledging farmland is preferable to urban sprawl while still raising fears about pollution discharge.
 Crops, while a source of nutrient-loading themselves, depend on healthy water and clean soil, making a pristine environment a benefit to an industry living off the land.

 But Albritton said if nothing else, pure economics will stop farmers from abusing the proposed rate tailoring system.